IT Flexible Apprenticeship (ITFA)

 Missed one of our recent events or simply wish to watch again?
 View recordings below from our most recent events!

 This workforce product was funded by a grant awarded by the U.S. Department of Labor's Employment and Training Administration.
 The product was created by the grantee and does not necessarily reflect the official position of the U.S. Department of Labor.
-The U.S. Department of Labor makes no guarantees, warranties, or assurances of any kind, express or implied, with respect to such information, including any information on linked sites and including, but not limited to, accuracy of the information or its completeness, timeliness, usefulness, adequacy, continued availability, or ownership.
+The U.S. Department of Labor makes no guarantees, warranties, or assurances of any kind, express or implied, with respect to such information, including any information on linked sites and including, but not limited to, the accuracy of the information or its completeness, timeliness, usefulness, adequacy, continued availability, or ownership.
 This product is copyrighted by the institution that created it.

 This material is based upon work supported by the National Science Foundation under Grant No. 1800612.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+Any opinions, findings, and conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.